LadyNaggaga/Microsoft-Web-Camp-TTT-/README.md

 This session will begin by explaining what HTTP services are and some HTTP API design principles like REST and Hypermedia.
 [Training video](https://channel9.msdn.com/Events/Windows-Azure-DevCamps/WebCamp/WEB5)
+This  video covers the basics.
+The demo at the end is Ember.js (and a bit dated at this point).
+Consider holding off on the documented Angular demo (Building the GeekQuiz front end) to have time for the [HOL for Api & SPA](https://github.com/Microsoft-Web/WebCampTrainingKit/tree/master/HOL/AspNetApiSpa)
+Also consider an example of bower (either in the existing templates or from a new command line) to install jQuery bower init bower install jQuery --save
+#note results in bower_components/jquery/dist folder

 ### Running, improving and maintaining a site in the real world
 Talk about running, improving, and maintaining a site in the real world in the context of three different scenarios: scale, change, and environments.